okeinom/Sales-Analytics-Data-Platform/README.md

 The DAG triggers the existing Python-based pipeline without duplicating transformation logic, reinforcing Airflow’s role as an orchestrator rather than a processing engine.

 ---
+## Testing and Observability
+The pipeline includes lightweight unit tests for critical transformation logic (SCD Type 2) and structured logging to support observability, debugging, and rerunnable batch execution.

 ## How to Run